Dragon Ball GT: Transformation

 Dragon Ball GT: Transformation is a side-scroller beat 'em up video game developed by Webfoot Technologies and published by Atari for the Game Boy Advance in North America.
-The story takes place during the "Black Star Dragon Balls" and "Baby" story arcs of the anime series Dragon Ball GT.
-Transformation was re-released in 2006 as part of a Game Boy Advance two-pack, which includes Dragon Ball Z: Buu's Fury on the same cartridge.
+The story takes place during the "Black Star Dragon Balls" and "Baby" story arcs of the Dragon Ball GT anime series.

+Transformation was originally announced as the first of two Dragon Ball GT games from the developer with its sequel set to cover the remainder of the anime series and to be released at the end of 2005.
+The tentatively titled Dragon Ball GT: Transformation 2 was then pushed to January 2006.
+However, it was quietly cancelled.
+A bundle pack including the first Transformation and Dragon Ball Z: Buu's Fury was released in March 2006.

 Gameplay

-The gameplay is based on the standard classic "beat-'em-up" subgenre of fighting games, similar to games such as Sega's Streets of Rage series, or Konami's Teenage Mutant Ninja Turtles games.

-This single player game takes place over twelve levels, each of which culminates in a boss fight.

-The game sports multiple modes of play, but the story mode is the only one available from the beginning.
-The other gameplay modes must be unlocked by the player by purchasing them with acquired zeni, which is rewarded to the player at the end of each stage, based on their performance.
+The gameplay is based on the standard classic beat 'em up subgenre of fighting games, similar to games such as Sega's Streets of Rage series, or Konami's Teenage Mutant Ninja Turtles games.
+The game takes place over twelve levels, each of which culminates in a boss fight.
+The game sports multiple gameplay modes, but the story mode is the only one available from the beginning.
+The other modes must be unlocked by the player by purchasing them with acquired zeni, which is rewarded to the player at the end of each stage, based on their performance.
 The player's total points are converted into zeni, and bonuses are rewarded based on multiple factors such as time, combos, and power-ups obtained.